How to Hem Curtains without Sewing (Two Ways!)

 (This post contains affiliate links which means I receive a small compensation at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 You can read more about it here.
 Thank you for supporting my blog!)

-THE BEST CURTAINS ON THE INTERNET
+THE BEST, AFFORDABLE CURTAINS ON THE INTERNET

 (You can read more about my dining room makeover in these posts: Dining Room Mood Board, How to Install Picture Frame Molding)